 What happens if I accidentally apply to the wrong programme?

 If we feel that your project would be better suited to a different programme, we will inform you.
-In most cases we will pick this up at the initial ‘expression of interest’ stage and this should not involve any significant additional work for you.
+In most cases we will pick this up at the initial stages of your application and this should not involve any significant additional work for you.

 We are not a charity, voluntary group, social enterprise or any other form of community organisation.
 Can we still apply?

-To apply for the Small Grants Programme or Community Cohesion we ask that you are able to demonstrate a charitable purpose.
+To apply to the Hinkley Point C Community Fund we ask that you are able to demonstrate a charitable purpose.

 Who sits on the Awards Panels?